 This handbook describes the rules, requirements, and responsibilities of graduate students in the Department of Statistics at the University of Pittsburgh, however, is by no means inclusive.
-Students should read and abide by these policies as well as those set forth by the Dietrich School of Arts and Sciences Graduate and Professional Bulletin http://www.bulletins.pitt.edu/graduate/index.html and the University of Pittsburg Graduate Bulletin for academic regulations found here http://www.bulletins.pitt.edu/graduate/regulations.htm.
+Students should read and abide by these policies as well as those set forth by the Dietrich School of Arts and Sciences Graduate Studies Office of the Provost.
+Please review their guidelines, policies and resources here.